taitulism/Bootstruct/Docs/Get Started.md

 What's next?
 ------------
 You've just tasted Bootstruct's basics.
-Find out more about Bootstruct's main components (app, controllers, io), how to control your request flow (with Bootstruct's reserved entry names) and how to extend Bootstruct and use your own API (using hooks).
+Find out more about Bootstruct's main components (app, controllers, io), how to control your request flow (with Bootstruct's hooks) and how to extend Bootstruct and use your own API (using hooks).
 [Read The Fabulous Manual](https://github.com/taitulism/Bootstruct/blob/master/Docs/README.md).